Home / Blog / How to Build an Effective...

 If it's not indexed, there are opportunities to find gaps where nobody is playing in this space.
 These are the next opportunities you can focus on to generate traffic and set yourself apart from competitors.
 When none of your competitors are showing up for keywords that are 10 searches a month, you can (and should) rank for them.

-Don't shy away from low-volume keywords.
-Even if you focus on 5 different keywords with an individual search volume of 10, you now have a total search volume of 50.
 Competitors might be focusing on one keyword with a volume of 50, but if you write five really good targeted pieces of content, one piece may actually rank for variations of these keywords and you may capture these higher-volume terms as well.

-7. Conduct a keyword gap analysis
+7. Conduct a Keyword Gap Analysis

 Once you have taken care of the low-hanging fruit optimizations in Step 5, it's time to find the content gaps to guide future content and ensure it remains relevant.